Northo/simula-lights-api/README.md

 # Lights at KA23

-Command line tool for controlling the lights as KA23.
+Command line tool for controlling the lights at KA23.

 ## Install
 You can install the package with [`pipx`](https://github.com/pypa/pipx)